 Notwithstanding the period of time required to review a customer’s application for CCS, the Board also must ensure that eligibility is redetermined no sooner than 12 months following the initial start of child care or the most recent redetermination date (whichever is later).

-Boards must be aware that for parents receiving Initial Job Search child care, staff members must review the parents’ employment information as described in D-108 once employment is found.
+Boards must inform staff members that for parents receiving Initial Job Search child care, once employment is found, staff members must review the parents’ employment information as described in D-108.

-Note: If a new child is added to care during a 12-month eligibility period, the eligibility period resets for the entire family to ensure the new child receives a minimum of 12 months of eligibility.
+Note: If a new child is added to the family and needs care during a 12-month eligibility period, the eligibility period resets for the entire family to ensure the new child receives a minimum of 12 months of eligibility, effective the first day of care for the newly added child.

 Rule Reference: §809.42